mbloch/mapshaper/docs/development/label-tool-design.md

 - Zoom a framed label layer and assert the path `d` is not recomputed, and that text and path scale together.
-- Overflow: a label whose `label-text-width` exceeds its path length is absent from exported SVG and reported in the export message; one whose `label-text-hash` is stale is **present** in the output, with a warning.
+- Overflow: a label whose text is wider than its path is absent from an SVG exported out of the GUI, and reported in the export message.
+(The marking half of this is covered — "a path label too long for its path is marked as overflowing" in `browser-tests/label-tool.spec.mjs` — and the drop rule is covered against a stand-in measure function in `test/label-path-export-test.mjs`, so what is left is a real browser export.)
 - Zoom an unframed label layer and assert an overflowing label is marked rather than hidden, and stays selectable.
 - Run the editing assertions against WebKit as well as Chromium, since WebKit